glific/glific/api.docs/includes/_auth.md

 # Send a request to validate a phone number

-It would respond with error message if phone number is invalid
+It would respond with error message if a user with phone number already exists

 ```shell
 curl -X POST -d \